-Portions are massive, the soup is rich and aromatic, and the whole thing is topped with crispy pork rinds and lots of Thai watercress.
-If beef is not to your liking, there is a pork version ($128) on offer as well, and both are truly the stuff of culinary dreams, worth every bit of the queuing time.
-Do note that this signature dish is only available at Samsen’s Wan Chai location.
+Portions are massive, the soup is rich and aromatic, and the whole thing is topped with crispy pork rinds and Thai watercress.
+If beef is not to your liking, there is a pork version ($128) as well, and both are truly the stuff of culinary dreams, worth every bit of queuing.
+Do note that this signature dish is only available at the Wan Chai branch.

 Samsen, 68 Stone Nullah Lane, Wan Chai | (+852) 2234 0001

 We’re not entirely sure why the owner of this vibrant little joint has named their restaurant after the number of the anti-Christ, but by the devil, are their noodles tasty.
 The pork Thai noodles ($45) come highly recommended, served with pork slices, meatballs, and pig stomach, while the beef Thai noodles ($46) come with fatty beef slices, beef brisket, and beef balls.
 Its whimsical décor and no-frills interiors, reminiscent of the bing sutt (冰室; “ice room”) and food stalls of yore, are balms for lovers of retro styles.

 666 Boat Noodle, Chung Ah Mansion, 366 Des Voeux Road West, Shek Tong Tsui | (+852) 3618 4544